 The site is absolutely non profit making, it will include business names that are currently thriving in the towns and businesses that no longer exist, no charge or fees will be expected for this, they are purely here as a record of life in the area.

-He has the most extensive mining memorabilia collection I have ever seen outside of mining museums.
-He also has collected checks from collieries, clubs and shops that used to be used to exchange for goods many years ago, once again he has an amazing collection.
+He had the most extensive mining memorabilia collection I have ever seen outside of mining museums.
+He also has collected checks from collieries, clubs and shops that used to be used to exchange for goods many years ago, once again he had an amazing collection.

-He also has a large collection of photographs and files of information he has gathered about our district, he wants to share these with the wider world and between us we will put these on this website.
+He also had an enormous album of photographs and files of information he has gathered about our district, he wanted to share these with the wider world and between us, we put these on this website.